Pesusieni/Reactor-Summer/README.md

 To improve:

-- refactoring code in Views to simplyfy it (search and search/id priority)
+- refactoring code in Views to simplify it (search and search/id priority)
-- adding functions in models to simplyfy code (example save overlord, to make saving easier)
+- adding functions in models to simplify code (example save overlord, to make saving easier)
 - css file cleaning
 - html files cleaning